 BP: Oh.
 I could have done that.

-While a simple example, it’s the same in any type of personal decision: each decision maker uses her own subjective reasoning regardless of baseline, academic, or conventional Truths.
+While a simple example, it clearly describes how we judge situations according to our Beliefs, assuming everyone is operating with the same ones.
+But that’s not true: each decision maker uses her own subjective reasoning regardless of baseline, academic, or conventional Truths.

 In our situation, my partner wove an internal tale of subjective assumptions that led him to a decision that might have jeopardized our relationship.
 I thought it was irrational, but ‘irrational’ only against my subjective criteria as an outsider with my own specific assumptions and needs.

 And everyone involved in group decision making does the same: enter with unique brain configurations and personal, unique criteria that supersede the available academic or scientific information the group uses.
 This is why we end up with resistance or sabotage during implementations.

 STOP JUDGING DECISIONS

 What if we stopped assuming that our business partners, our spouses, our prospects were acting irrationally.
 What if we assume each decision is rational, and got curious: what has to be true for that decision to have been made?
 If we assume that the person was doing the best they could given their subjective criteria and not being irrational, we could: